Hamburg, Iowa: History

 Hamburg was formally laid out in 1857 at the behest of Augustus Borchers (August Heinrich B., August 26, 1817, Harburg near Hamburg, Germany - November 23, 1885, Hamburg (Ia.)) who named for the German city and was formally incorporated on April 1, 1867 at about the same time as it was reached by the Council Bluffs and St. Joseph Railroad.
 A second railroad Nebraska City Branch of the Burlington and Missouri River Railroad (which came from Red Oak, Iowa) came through in 1870.

 Alex and Arthur Vogel started Vogel and Son Popcorn Company in 1948.
 The company grew to the point where he bought the city's old water tower and train station to store his popcorn - the two structures hold a million pounds of popcorn.
 In 1960 the city started its Popcorn Days festival (replacing an earlier named peony festival).
 Vogel Popcorn is now owned by ConAgra Foods but remains headquartered in the city.
 Its popcorn is used in Act II and Orville Redenbacher's.

 The city gets considerable publicity during periods of Missouri River flooding, including most recently the 2019 Midwestern U.S. floods, which left the city without sewage, water or gas.
 In 2012, residents sought to raise funds for repairs to the city's flood control levee with a flash mob dance video of "Proud Mary," but did not receive the $5 million needed.

 An aerial view of the breach at levee L-575 near Hamburg, which occurred June 13, 2011 and increased to nearly 300 feet in size.

 Natural-colour satellite image of muddy flood water near Hamburg after the levee breach.

+The community on June 16, 2011 during the 2011 Missouri River floods after a levee protecting it was breached.
+A second levee was built and held.